Master of Arts in Marriage and Family Therapy

 Current and Future Californians:

-If you reside in or are planning to move to and pursue licensure in California, you can choose the California Licensure Track option within the Master’s MFT degree program.
-This option has been pre-approved by the Board of Behavioral Sciences in California and requires two modifications to the standard Master’s MFT degree plan.
+If you reside in or are planning to move to and pursue licensure in California, you can choose the California Licensure Track option within the MAMFT degree program.
+This option has been pre-approved by the Board of Behavioral Sciences in California and requires two modifications to the standard MAMFT degree plan.

 OUTCOMES: Throughout the program, you will grow personally and professionally through the development of critical thinking skills, important clinical skills, appreciation of research through the scholar-practitioner model, and a lifelong commitment to learning and service.

 You should come to this rigorous program ready to be stretched, challenged and prepared to make a difference in the lives of others.
 You will develop knowledge of family systems-oriented models of therapy and clinical skills across a variety of contexts, while building an understanding of systemic dynamics with diverse client populations.
-You will also become familiar with the AAMFT Code of Ethics.
+You will also become familiar with the AAMFT Code of Ethics and how to apply them to ethically practice as an MFT.

 See the NCU Course Catalog for student outcomes you will have obtained upon completion of this program.